Some Pictures of Acton, Middlesex

-Churches
+Acton Churches

-St. Mary's Church Acton
+St Mary's Acton

-St. Mary's Church Acton
+St. Mary's Church Acton before the paving of the town square.

 The town of Acton and the Church of St. Mary's, have a long history.
 A settlement at Acton is mentioned in the Doomsday book of 1086, and the Church is first recorded in the early 13th Century.
 The original medieval chapel was enlarged by the building of a nave, and much later a tower.
 In the 18th Century, the building was faced with brick in the style of the time.
 The present building dates from 1866, when the town outgrew the existing building.